Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-9-a-2-3-tonne-lifestyle.html.markdown

 Our carbon footprints across the globe vary wildly.
 Let’s put that 2.3 tonne carbon footprint into context:

-A country such as Burundi in Africa has a per capita carbon footprint of less than 0.1 tonne.
+* A country such as Burundi in Africa has a per capita carbon footprint of less than 0.1 tonne

-Pakistan/Nicaragua = 1 tonne
+* Pakistan/Nicaragua = 1 tonne

-Bolivia/India = 2 tonnes
+* Bolivia/India = 2 tonnes

-Chile/France = 5 tonnes
+* Chile/France = 5 tonnes

-China = 8 tonnes
+* China = 8 tonnes

-Russia = 12 tonnes
+* Russia = 12 tonnes

-USA = 16
+* USA = 16

-Oil states like UAE and Kuwait at the top of the list with 20-40+ tonnes
+* Oil states like UAE and Kuwait top the list with 20-40+ tonnes

 #### *Emily:*